 Enviro: A Perennial Solution

-By growing Kernza® varieties, our farm partners can help draw down greenhouse gases and rebuild depleted topsoil.
+By growing Kernza®, our farm partners can help rebuild depleted topsoil, prevent erosion and protect groundwater.

-Kernza roots penetrate up to 12 feet into the earth, where they nourish billions of microbes that help stabilize carbon and replenish soil organic matter, a major driver of long-term soil health.
-Also, because these roots stay in place year-round, they continue taking up nutrients like nitrogen, which can poison aquatic life when allowed to run off into local watersheds.
+Kernza roots can penetrate up to 12 feet into the earth, where they nourish billions of microbes that help replenish soil organic matter, a major driver of long-term soil health.
+These roots take up nutrients like nitrogen, which can poison aquatic life when allowed to run off into local watersheds.
+Those massive roots also hold precious topsoil in place, protecting it from erosion by wind and rain.

 History: Ancient Roots